aditya113141/Panda-Quest/README.md

     $ python3 Panda_Quest.py
     ```
 ### Objective
-  1.Dodge the pipe and collect cherries.
+  1.Dodge the pipes and collect cherries.
 ### Instructions
 1. Press <kbd>&uarr;</kbd> or <kbd>Space</kbd> to play and <kbd>Esc</kbd> to close the game.
 2. Press <kbd>M</kbd> to mute/unmute the music.